hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

 end
 {% endhighlight %}

-I did not implement this, but based on line 13 exclusively adding variables as parents of the target
+Since line 8 (line 13 in my transcription) exclusively adds variables as parents of the target
 $$\mathit{T}$$, it should only be possible to produce structures like the following:

 <figure class="third">
   <img src="/images/blog/bn-rule-extraction/sample-networks/s0.svg" style="display: block; margin-left: auto; margin-right: auto; max-height: 200px;">
   <img src="/images/blog/bn-rule-extraction/sample-networks/s1.svg" style="display: block; margin-left: auto; margin-right: auto; max-height: 200px;">
   <img src="/images/blog/bn-rule-extraction/sample-networks/s2.svg" style="display: block; margin-left: auto; margin-right: auto; max-height: 200px;">
-  <figcaption>Three Bayesian Networks where the target is influenced by a small number of parents.
+  <figcaption>Three Bayesian Networks where a small number of parent nodes influence the target.
 "Figure 1" in the paper shows an example similar to the two-parent network here.
 Rules extracted from such a network could be interpreted as "the conjunction of two variables influence the target."</figcaption>
 </figure>

 Line 10 occurs independently from the rest of the listing.